-Class of asset Useful life (years)

-Buildings and improvements 40 - 80

-Site improvements 40 - 80
+Class of asset Buildings and improvements Site improvements Useful life (vears) 40 - 80 40 - 80

-5.3 Revaluation
+4.3 Revaluation

 The Advisory Council revalues all land, buildings and site improvements triennially via a Certified Practicing Valuer.

 If at any time, management considers that the carrying amount of an asset greater than \$1 million materially differs from its fair value, then the asset will be revalued regardless of when the last valuation took place.